mcjmk/todolist/README.md

 # Todo list
-A simple to-do list application designed to help you easily determine which tasks require your immediate attention.
+A simple to-do list application designed to help you decide which tasks need your immediate attention.

 ## Features
-- **Add tasks**: Create new tasks with a few simple clicks.
+- **Add tasks**: Add new tasks to the list.
-- **Sort tasks**: Organize your tasks by priority, urgency, or importance.
+- **Sort tasks**: Sort your tasks by priority, urgency, or importance.
-- **Mark progress**: Keep track of your progress on individual tasks.
+- **Mark progress**: Keep track of your progress on tasks.

 ## Installation:
 To get started with this project, follow these steps: